-The design is simple: each floor has a controller that consists of a PIC16F877A that switches each LED individually using IRL520N power MOSFETS.
+Since we were trying to get this done in time for Dorm Rush, we put this together with whatever I had at the time.
+Each floor has a controller that consists of a PIC16F877A that switches each LED individually using IRL520N power MOSFETS.
 Each LED draws upto 1 amp (in this case using 2 ohm resistors for the LED's they draw somewhat less), so the power supply needs to be able to handle upto 20 A or so for each floor, since each floor is a 3x6 array.
 I used ATX power supplies which are happy sourcing 25 A at 5 V, but as they are switching supplies, they are bad at not browning out for a few microseconds when the load changes suddenly.
 This often results in the microcontroller crashing.
 This is resolved by adding a few large capacitors to the input (about 6600 uF are used here).
+Not the best power filtering but it worked for the quick hack this was at the time.
 Also note that the microcontroller can brown out if it is connected directly to the gates of 18 FET's, so the design here uses 1K resistors between the microcontroller and each gate.
 A schematic of a single controller board is shown below:

 There is one of these controller boards for each of the two floors.
 Both listen on an RS232 "bus" through the wire labeled "Data in" above, at 9600 bps.
-A separate box (also powered by a PIC16F877A) sends the signals to both floors on the same wire to coordinate them to behave as a single display.
-It sends packets on the RS232 "bus" containing information for each floor's controller board to pick up and display its section.
-They are formatted as follows:
+A separate box (also powered by a PIC16F877A) sends the signals to both floors on the same wire to coordinate them to behave as as a single display.

 Thanks to everyone on the Simmons Rush team that helped with the installation including soldering, duct taping, and cutting.
 Thanks to Simmons Hall for providing the funding for this project.